 2. A TIN verification is attempted at 1, 3, 7 and 14 days after subscribed.

-3. A webhook event is sent to registered webhook endpoint(s) if a new TIN status is found.
+3. Middesk sends a webhook event to registered webhook endpoint(s) if it finds a new TIN status.

 4. The client application ingests and evaluates the change in the business record.